developit/puredom/README.md

 What is Puredom?
 ================
-puredom is a fast, chainable, exstensible JavaScript library for web applications.
+puredom is a fast, chainable, extensible JavaScript library for web applications.

 In plain english, it makes building developing rich apps using JavaScript, HTML and CSS much easier.